-Falcon 9 booster B1051 is a reusable orbital-class Block 5 Falcon 9 first-stage booster manufactured by SpaceX.
-B1051 launchd the NASA DM-1 Mission to the ISS.
-It includes the first set of upgraded helium composite overwapped pressure vessels dubbed COPV 2.0.
+Block 5 booster first used for the NASA DM-1 mission.
+It includes the first set of upgraded helium composite overwrapped pressure vessels dubbed COPV 2.0.

 A batch of 57 satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
 This launch will also carry two BlackSky Earth-imaging satellites as a rideshare.Low Earth Orbit B1051 - Flight Proven ( ) Of Course I Still Love You